shugyoza/express-nodemailer/README.md

 terminal-moniker-10%
 ```

+- Open your IDE / Code Editor, e.g. `Visual Studio Code` in this `express-nodemailer` directory;
 - You need to create a file named: `.env` in the `express-nodemailer` directory by copying from file named `example.env` and change the variable values with email address and password for that email address.
 Detail as follows:
 - Replace the `youremailaddress@emailprovider.com` with your own email address
 - DO NOT use your original password!
 Instead, you have to use the Google generated password by following these steps: